 How to make a report

 Making a report means telling a Reporting Resource (see below) what happened -- in person, by telephone, in writing or by email.
 At the time a report is made, a complainant does not have to decide whether or not to request any particular course of action, nor does a complainant need to know how to label what happened.
 Deciding how to proceed after making the report can be a process that unfolds over time.
-The University provides support that can assist each individual in making these important decisions, and to the extent possible, will respect an individual’s autonomy in deciding how to proceed.
+The University provides support that can assist each individual in making these important decisions, and to the extent possible (based on the factors in the policy at Section X(C)), will respect an individual’s autonomy in deciding how to proceed.

 We encourage all individuals to make a prompt report to the University using the reporting resources below, but we recognize that individuals may choose to make a report to any University employee.
 With the exception of confidential resources, all other University employees, including student employees or volunteers who have a responsibility for student welfare, are expected to share the report with the Title IX Coordinator to ensure a prompt and equitable review, investigation and resolution.